-Envoy integrates with Google Drive, making it simple to save signed NDAs and easily share them with your team.
+Envoy integrates with Google Drive, making it simple to save signed legal documents and easily share them with your team.
 Once the integration is enabled, a PDF of each signed legal document will be automatically uploaded to the folder of your choice.

 Note: If you have multiple visitor types, legal documents for all visitor types will file to the same folder.

 Enabling the Envoy + Google Drive integration

 Note: Files will be stored in your Google Drive, so it is not necessary to hold a higher administrator position.
 If multiple people on your team need access to your signed legal documents, you can adjust the sharing settings the folder where they’re stored.
-However, you may consider authenticating with an admin G Suite account to prevent the need to re-enable the integration should the original authenticator leave your company, as the NDA folder is tied to the initial authenticator’s personal Google Drive unless re-enabled.
+However, you may consider authenticating with an admin G Suite account to prevent the need to re-enable the integration should the original authenticator leave your company, as the legal document folder is tied to the initial authenticator’s personal Google Drive unless re-enabled.

 - Go to Integrations > All integrations.

 - Under File sharing, find Google Drive.
 Click “Install.”

 - If prompted, log in to your Google account.